12OI3/12oi3.github.io/_project/2023-7-You Ken-Do It.md

       <br>
       - User interface program.
       <br>
-      - ug hotfix and some of the sub features.
+      - Bug hotfix and some of the sub features.

 ---